markmac99/weather/README.md

 This simple script reads bresser rain data from MQ and calculates hourly rainfall stats.
 This isn't available from the station directly.

 ### readBmp280
 This service runs on the Pi3 and reads data from a BMP/BME280 temperature, humidity and pressure sensor to provide indoor readings.
-The data are published to MQ in a topic `sensors/bmp280` and saved to file.
+The data are published to MQ in a topic `sensors/bmp280`, sent to SQL and saved to file.

 ### mqtoMastodon
 Attempts to post weather data to Mastodon, but i tink this is borked.